Hayoreo/Digital-Dance-ITGMania/README.md

 Sometimes - It will only prompt the user if their profile is a Guest Profile or it does not have the GS api key set up.
 Never - It will never prompt the player to login with QR (previous old behavior).

+## Ghost Judgment
+Ghost Judgment is similar to how FA+ works, however you can choose what value you want it to be (1-22ms for normal timing and 1-14ms for FA+).
+Ghost Judgment has no effect on both normal score and ExScore and serves only as another aide for players.

 ## Player WR Sounds
 This is set up similarly to how WRSounds were before.
 Now instead of using the Sounds folder in the theme you need to go to your profile folder (Save/Local Profiles/[Your Profile Folder Here]) and then add a folder called "WRSounds".
 Within that folder you can then add any .mp3 or .ogg files you wish that will be randomly selected to play when you achieve a world record or a quad/quint.
 These sounds are seperated by player now so each player's sounds will only play if they get the record.

 ## ITGMANIA ONLY
 - As noted in the "About" section this theme is intended for use with ITGMania only.